mkoskinen/backup-scripts/README.md

 A more sophisticated system for cleanup is suggested though.
 You should not let the user that pushes the backups be able to remove them afterwards.

+You can call backup-gs.bash directly with the required 6 arguments, or perhaps more preferably make a wrapper shell script for each partition that exports the required variables.
+Please see 'backup-mengpo-gs.bash' for an example.

 ### ./backup-host-ssh.bash